borntyping/rust-simple_logger/README.md

 A logger that prints all messages with a readable output format.

-The output format is based on the format used by [Supervisord](https://github.com/Supervisor/supervisor), with timestamps in default [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) format and custom format.
+The output format is based on the format used by [Supervisord](https://github.com/Supervisor/supervisor), with timestamps default [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) format.
+The format used for timestamps can be customised.

 * [Source on GitHub](https://github.com/borntyping/rust-simple_logger)
 * [Packages on Crates.io](https://crates.io/crates/simple_logger)